shazChaudhry/Riversafe_tech_test/ansible/README.md

 Execute all roles defined in the main playbook:
 - `ansible-playbook site.yml`

-Execute install-docker tests:
+Controlling which one playbook to run at a time:
+- ansible-playbook site.yml --tags "TAG"
+  - where TAG is either `docker` or `nginx`

+Executing roles from within their test directories:
 - `ansible-playbook -i roles/install-docker/tests/hosts roles/install-docker/tests/test.yml`

-Execute deploy-nginx tests:
 - `ansible-playbook -i roles/deploy-nginx/tests/hosts roles/deploy-nginx/tests/test.yml`